The History of William Marshal, Earl of Chepstow and Pembroke, Regent of England. Book 1 of 2, Lines 1-10152.

 Kings Scotland: Great x 10 Grand Son of King Duncan I of Scotland

-Kings Franks: Great x 6 Grand Son of Louis VII King Franks
+Kings Franks: Great x 6 Grand Son of Louis VII King of the Franks

 Kings Duke Aquitaine: Great x 15 Grand Son of Ranulf I Duke Aquitaine